vygr/ChrysaLisp/docs/CSCRIPT.md

 ### Compilation stacks

-In order to compile the reverse polish output from the CScript expression stage we use a stack of symbols and there associated type.
-By type I mean whether the resister is holding a `ptr` or an `int` etc.
+In order to compile the reverse polish output from the CScript expression stage we use a stack of symbols and their associated type.
+By type I mean whether the register is holding a `ptr` or an `int` etc.

 Items are added to this stack on operations such as `(compile-const)` and `(compile-ref)` and are removed or transformed when operator actions are